Ona Judge: Gradual Abolition Act

+Once the U.S. Constitution had been ratified and the three branches of the federal government had been created, the issue of whether Pennsylvania's slavery law could be applied to slaveholding members of the Executive and Judicial Branches remained untested.

-A 1788 amendment to the state law closed loopholes, such as prohibiting a Pennsylvania slave-owner from transporting a pregnant woman to a slave state so that the child would be born enslaved, and prohibiting a non-resident slave owner from rotating slaves in and out of the state to prevent them from establishing the six-month Pennsylvania residency required to qualify for freedom.
+A 1788 amendment to the state law closed loopholes, such as prohibiting a Pennsylvania slaveholder from transporting a pregnant woman into another state so that the child would be born outside Pennsylvania and be enslaved; or prohibiting a non-resident slaveholder from rotating their enslaved in and out of the state to prevent those enslaved from establishing the uninterrupted six-month Pennsylvania residency required to qualify for freedom.
 This last point would affect the lives of Judge and the other enslaved people in the Washington household.

-In March 1789, the U.S. Constitution was ratified, creating a federal government with three branches.
+The U.S. Constitution was ratified by nine of the thirteen former colonies in March 1789, creating a federal government with three branches.
 New York City was the first national capital under the Constitution; it had no laws restricting slaveholding.
-In 1790, Congress transferred the national capital to Philadelphia for ten years until the permanent national capital in Washington, D.C. on the banks of the Potomac River was completed in 1800.
+In 1790, Congress transferred the national capital to Philadelphia for ten years while the permanent national capital in Washington, D.C. on the banks of the Potomac River was completed in 1800.

 With the move of the national capital from New York to Philadelphia, in the increasingly free state of Pennsylvania, there was uncertainty about whether its slavery laws would apply to officers of the federal government.
 By a strict interpretation, the Gradual Abolition Act exempted only slaveholding members of Congress.
 But there were also slaveholders among the officers of the judicial branch in the Supreme Court and the executive branch, including the President of the United States.

 Washington stated privately that his presence in Philadelphia was solely a consequence of the city being the temporary seat of the federal government.
 Washington held that he remained a resident of Virginia and should not be subject to Pennsylvania laws regarding slavery.